 I turn Sammy dog over, then go after the easily seen fleas on his lower chest, and tummy (tickles him a bit).
 This leaves many fleas elsewhere, but they'll in turn migrate to his warm tummy so I can get them next session.
 I caught a caboodle of fleas, eggs and flea poop this way, but didn't use this approach long enough to claim that it actually makes much long term progress.
 Our dog has such a dense crop of hair (other than on his tummy) that it's hard to see his skin at all --let alone hiding fleas.

 Put your thumb on the big hole to generate ferocious vacuum and velocity through the straw, but otherwise keep your thumb off --so that the vacuum's motor doesn't overheat.
-Again: stay well clear of your dog's face, eyes and ears!
-Keep your sessions fairly short.
-Do not obsess about "getting them all" or "just one more".
+Again: please stay well clear of your dog's face, eyes and ears!
+Keep your sessions short.
+Don't obsess about "getting them all" or "just one more".

 * No: the vacuum's small brush attachment doesn't work.
 Sometimes

-the fat (1/4 inch diameter) soda straw seems barely up to the task --when
+the fat (1/4 inch diameter) soda straw seems barely up to the task --especially

-On this page I speak from life (argghhhh).
-It's been decades of fleas, dogs and cats here ("Flea Nation!"), but I held off fielding a web page until I at least had a couple of items to offer which work.
+On this page I speak from life (argghhhh!).
+It's been decades of fleas, dogs and cats here ("Flea Nation!"), but I held off fielding a web page until I at least had a couple of items to offer which "work/ed".
 (Some of my other pages about other problems can only offer a bit of sympathy and hand-holding.)